-- 1. Inspire Trust: Build credibility as a leader so that people will contribute their highest efforts. - 2.
-Clarify Purpose: Define a clear and compelling purpose that motivates people to offer their best to achieve the organizational goals. - 3.
-Align Systems: Create systems of success that support the purpose and goals of the organization, enable people to do their best work, operate independently of management, and sustain superior performance over time. - 4.
-Unleash Talent: Develop a winning team, where people's unique talents are leveraged against clear performance expectations in a way that encourages responsibility and growth.
+- 1. Inspiring Trust®: Build credibility as a leader so that people will contribute their highest efforts. - Clarifying Your Team's Purpose and Strategy[®]: Define a clear and compelling purpose that motivates people to offer their best to achieve the organizational goals. - 3.
+Align Systems: Create systems of success that support the purpose and goals of the organization, enable people to do their best work, operate independently of management, and sustain superior performance over time.

+4. Unleashing Talent[®]: Develop a winning team, where people's unique talents are leveraged against clear performance expectations in a way that encourages responsibility and growth.